 You will need to monitor your plants to track their progress and add water as necessary.
-You should check your plants every day and fill out the following data table (or something similar) about every 2-3 days.
-You should note the general health and growth patterns of the plants: Have all survived?
+You should check your plants every day and fill out the following data table about every 2-3 days.
+Note the general health and growth patterns of the plants: Have all survived?
 Are all producing healthy green leaves? and so forth.
-Make sure to make complete and accurate notes to describe your plants.
+Be complete and accurate in your notes.

 Date

-Radish: number of shoots
+Lettuce: number of shoots

-Radish Observations
+Lettuce Observations

-Bean: number of shoots
+Beans: number of shoots

 Additional Observations: